 Lead safety shields are used during x-rays.
 They help lower the amount of radiation to the body.

 Prior to Test

-Have taken any bismuth medications (such as Pepto-Bismol) within the last 4 days
+Whether you have taken any bismuth medicines within the last 4 days

 Description of Test

 You will lie flat on your back under the x-ray machine.
 You will be asked to remain still while the x-ray is taken.
+The device will send x-rays through your body.
+The x-rays will be captured on the other side of the body by a computer or on film.
 Between x-rays, you may be asked to move into another position.
 You may also be asked to stand upright.